 In this easy Japanese Salted Salmon (Shiozake/Shiojake) recipe, I‘ll teach you how to cut, salt, and broil your own Japanese-style salmon fillets.
 Enjoy this flavorful fish with crispy skin as a filling for rice balls, in a bento lunchbox, or as the wholesome centerpiece of a traditional Japanese breakfast.

-1.3lbskin-on Japanese-style salmon fillets(or cut your own; I used the entire left side of wild sockeye salmon from Costco; I've used both firmer and less-fatty sockeye and fattier Atlantic salmon for this recipe)
+1.3lbskin-on Japanese-style salmon fillets(store bought or cut your own; I sliced the entire left side of wild sockeye salmon from Costco; I recommend firm and lean sockeye salmon for this recipe, but I've also used fatty Atlantic salmon)

 3TbspDiamond Crystal kosher salt(5% of the salmon‘s weight in salt of any kind; I used 30 g salt for 600 g salmon; 1 Tbsp Diamond Crystal salt weighs 10 g)

-Before You Start: Please note that this recipe has a marinating time of 2 days.
+Before You Start: Please note that this recipe has a curing time of 2 days.

-If your side of salmon is not cut into Japanese-style fillets, here are brief instructions; for detailed instructions and photos, see my tutorial How to Cut Salmon into Japanese-Style Fillets.
-First, place the salmon skin side down with the narrow tail end to your left (the head end is wider).
-Next, cut off the tail‘s narrowest part, which is too small for Japanese-style fillets.
-Tilt your knife back 30 degrees and diagonally slice the salmon toward the tail end.
+Here's a brief overview of how to cut a side of salmon into Japanese-style fillets (skip ahead if using store-bought fillets): Place the salmon skin side down with the narrow tail end to your left (the head end is wider).
+Cut off the tail‘s narrowest part, which is too small for Japanese-style fillets.
+Then, tilt your knife back 30 degrees and slice the salmon diagonally toward the tail end about 1 inch (2.5 cm) thick.Nami's Tip: For detailed instructions with photos, see my tutorial How to Cut Salmon into Japanese-Style Fillets.

 This 1.3 lb (600 g) side of sockeye salmon yielded 8 Japanese-style fillets and 3 additional odd-sized pieces.